 The pension scheme is operated under the regulatory framework for the Local Government Pension Scheme and the governance of the scheme.
 As the statutory Administering Authority and Scheme Manager for the Fund, the County Council is responsible for ensuring effective stewardship of the Pension Fund's affairs.
-The County Council has established a Pension Committee to discharge its responsibility for the management of the administration operated through thirteen specialist external managers.

-The three principal risks to the selfof the Pension Fund.
+The County Council has established a Pension Committee to discharge its responsibility for the management of the administration of the Pension Fund.
 Policy is determined in accordance with the Pensions Fund Regulations.
-The management of the Pension Fund's assets is
+The management of the Pension Fund's assets is operated through thirteen specialist external managers.